MicrosoftDocs/community-content/community-content/content/securing-backups-with-azure.md

 ## Intelligent Tiering

-Finally, let’s look at tiering, although not a direct security feature, I would be a bit amiss to mention this, for more effective cost management , by default your Backups, will do into the backup as Standard tier, although not hot storage this is not the coolest (slowest) of tiers, hence not the cheapest, especially for those longer term recovery points, where you are likely not to restore from (although that doesn’t mean you can’t – it will just be a lot slower (and more expensive) to retrieve the backup points).
+Finally, let’s look at tiering; although not a direct security feature, I would be a bit amiss to mention this, for more effective cost management, by default, your Backups will do into the backup as Standard tier, although not hot storage this is not the coolest (slowest) of tiers, hence not the cheapest, especially for those longer-term recovery points, where you are likely not to restore from (although that doesn’t mean you can’t – it will just be a lot slower (and more expensive) to retrieve the backup points).

 Intelligent Tiering allows you to move your standard vault backup items into the Archive tier.
 You can configure this manually, i.e., move all recovery points older than 3 months to the archive vault, or let Azure manage this for you, based on your policy, restore attempts etc.

-Tiering is also supported on SQL/SQP Sana databases, running on a Azure Virtual Machine, being backed up by Recovery Services Vault.
+Tiering is also supported on SQL/SQP Sana databases, running on an Azure Virtual Machine, being backed up by Recovery Services Vault.

-Tiering can be enabled at any time, before your first backup or after, it will affect all restore points using that specific Backup policy and is something that I recommend retrospectively enabling for those older recovery services vaults.
+Tiering can be enabled at any time, before your first backup or after; it will affect all restore points using that specific Backup policy and is something I recommend retrospectively enabling for those older recovery services vaults.

 1. To set smart tiering, navigate to your **[Recovery Services vault](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.RecoveryServices%2Fvaults)**
 2. Click **Manage**